bendangelo/EntityJS/README.md

 ## Version 0.3.2

 * Coffeescript is now supported.
-* Assets directory is now used for external loading.
+* Assets directory is now used for external loading only.
 * Scripts directory now accepts, tmx, xml, json and coffee files.

 ## API